Discover Swiss Financial Secrets That Maximize Your Money!

 Alternatives

-Finally, we should also compare Yapeal with another digital bank.
+Finally, we should compare Yapeal with other digital banks.

 Yapeal vs Neon

-For me, the best digital bank in Switzerland is currently Neon.
+For me, Neon is currently the best digital bank in Switzerland.
 So, we can compare Yapeal and Neon.

 While Yapeal has a Fintech license, Neon does not have a banking license.
 But they are depositing your money in an official Swiss bank.
 So, from a customer perspective, there is no difference between the two models.

 There are a few differences between these two banks on the feature side.
-They both offer the same features for mobile payments and domestic payments.
-Both also have a partnership with Wise for international payments.
+They both offer the same features for mobile and domestic payments and have a partnership with Wise for international payments.

-Both also offer purchases abroad for free with their card.
+Both also offer free purchases abroad with their card.
 Neon has a Mastercard, while Yapeal has a Visa.
 It should not matter since both are pretty equivalent.

-Where the differences start is when we look at the fees.
+The differences start when we look at the fees.
 The Neon account is always free, while only the basic Loyalty tier of Yapeal is free.
-And Neon has much more features than the Loyalty account of Yapeal.
+Neon has many more features than the Yapeal loyalty account.

 At Neon, you get two free withdrawals per month.
 With Yapeal, you must pay 2 CHF per withdrawal with the Private account or get them free with a Private+ account.
 The Private account is 49 CHF per year, while the Private+ account is 89 CHF.